jessicarush/javascript-notes/built-in_objects.md

 let b = Number(a);
 ```

-## Date object
+## Date

+The Date object has a few static methods but mainly contains instance methods to be applied to objects constructed with `new Date()`.

-By default when you create a Date object, it will hold today's date and time.
+By default when you construct a Date object, it will hold today's date and time.
 If you want to store another date, you must explicitly state it with the format `YYYY, MM, DD, HH, MM, SS` or `MMM DD, YYYY HH:MM:SS`.
 Note that the current date/time is determined by the computers clock.

 ```javascript
 let today = new Date();